-Chronologically this is the fifth installment in the Narnia Chronicles and, to me, it is the funniest one so far.
+Chronologically The Voyage of the Dawn Treader is the fifth installment in the Narnia Chronicles and, to me, it is the funniest one so far.
 Lewis never openly criticizes modern books, modern parents or modern education, but his disapproval comes through loud and clear in his subtle and humorous comments.
 Because I’m a lover of beautiful and imaginative literature, I found his jabs at modern books to be the most hilarious.

 In one of the book’s most famous scenes bratty Eustace encounters a dead dragon and goes into its cave: